Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/readme.md

 **Data Merging**

-All the different databases, of all the monthly reports, including the partitioned reports, have been merged together using SQL.
+All the different datasets, of all the monthly reports, including the partitioned reports, have been merged together using SQL.

 Code: [02 Data Combining.sql](./02%20Data%20Merging.sql)